Maska (2009 film): Cast

-Soundtrack
+Music

-The music of Maska was launched at a function organized in song set erected at Rama Naidu studios on the night of 25 December 2008.
+The music of Maska was launched at a function organised in a song set erected at Rama Naidu Studios on the night of 25 December 2008.
 Dasari launched the audio CD and gave the first unit to D Rama Naidu.
-D Suresh Babu launched the audiocassette and gave the first unit to the main leads of the film.
-"Gunde Godarila" was the first song that was composed for the film and "Aa Vaipunna Ee Vaipunna" was the second.
+D. Suresh Babu launched the audiocassette and gave the first unit to the main leads of the film.
+"Gunde Godarila" was the first song that was composed for the film, and "Aa Vaipunna Ee Vaipunna" was the second.